Dynatrace/dynatrace-api/metric-example/metric-selector-cheat-sheet.md

 ```

 ## Add the parent dimension to the result
-For some entity dimensions like `PROCESS_GROUP_INSTANCE` and `SERVICE_METHOD`, you can enrich the result with the "parent" of these dimension.
+For some entity dimensions like `PROCESS_GROUP_INSTANCE` and `SERVICE_METHOD`, you can enrich the result with the "parent" of these dimensions.
 For example, the metric `builtin:tech.generic.processCount` per default only provides the `dt.entity.process_group_instance` dimension.
 To get also the host dimension in the result, use the query:
 ```
 builtin:tech.generic.processCount:parents
 ```